rezaadit12/rezaadit12/README.md

 # 💫 About Me:
-🧒 My name is Muhamad Reza Aditya<br>🌱 I was born on December 19, 2006<br>🏫 I am a student at Wikrama Vocational High School<br>💬 I am currently learning various programming languages<br>⚡ I aspire to be a backend developer
+🧒 My name is Muhamad Reza Aditya<br>🌱 I was born on December 19, 2006<br>🏫 I am a student at Wikrama Vocational High School<br>💬 I am currently learning various programming languages<br>⚡ I aspire to be a Backend Developer

 ## 🌐 Socials: